Merv01kpt/SOC-Portfolio/SOC-Portfolio/SIEM/Intro-to-SIEM/cudominer-alert.md

 - **Other Processes Observed:** python, QuickTime

 ## 4. Analysis
-- The process cudominer.exe was flagged as suspicious by the SIEM
+- The process cudominer.exe is commonly associated with cryptocurrency mining malware
-- It differs from typical processes such as python and QuickTime
+- It's execution may indicate unauthorized use of system resources
-- The alert may indicate unauthorized or unusual activity
+- The presence of this process suggests a potential security compromise or misuse of the endpoint

 ## 5. Conclusion
 - The alert was triggered by cudominer.exe